-If you're in the market for web hosting, one of the first questions you're going to ask is how much will this cost me?
-If price is your main concern, then a shared hosting package will be your best bet, being the most affordable option.
+If price is your main concern, then a shared hosting package will be your best bet, being the most affordable option at around £3-£15 per month.
 On the other end of the spectrum, if you're hosting some big projects or very busy websites, you'll want to look at a dedicated server.
-These are on the more pricey side, but for good reason.
+These are on the more pricey side at around £70-£400 per month, but for good reason.

-The cost of web hosting
+The cost of different types of web hosting

-As stated, the cost of your web hosting will depend entirely on the package you choose.
+As stated, the cost of your web hosting will depend entirely on the package you choose – this is potentially the most influential factor affecting website hosting prices.
 Depending on the scale and needs of your project, you may only need an affordable web hosting solution, or you may need to invest in something more serious.
-We're going to talk you through all of the options and their associated costs below.
+We're going to talk you through all of the different types of web hosting and their associated costs below, detailing typical UK website hosting prices and our industry-leading deals here at Fasthosts.

 1. Shared hosting